philnck260/Sinatra1/README.md

-# Sinatra1

-#THE HACKING PROJECT WEEK 5
+THE HACKING PROJECT WEEK 5

-#A gossip network app with Sinatra
+A gossip network app with Sinatra

-#You can create and see gossips
+You can create and see gossips

-#Enjoy !
+Enjoy !

-#(I did not finish the edit part
+(I did not finish the edit part)